Samsung's portable SSD X5 drives fast and rocks race car red

 The drive is metal with a non-slip bottom mat (the red bit) and Samsung touts its drop-resistance.
 It ships worldwide Sept.
 3, 2018, starting at $400 for the 500GB model, $700 for the 1TB model and $1,400 for the 2TB model.

-By comparison, Samsung's popular 500GB T5 SSD, with a modest 540 MB/s read-write speed, can be had for $130.
+By comparison, Samsung's popular 500GB T5 SSD, with a modest 540 MBps read-write speed, can be had for $130.
 But it doesn't look nearly as sweet.

 Discuss: Samsung's portable SSD X5 drives fast and rocks race car red